writetome51/get-indexes-of-item-duplicates/README.md

 getIndexesOfItemDuplicates([1, 2, 'r'], arr);
 // --> [3]

+// Errors if value is object:
-// Any objects, even if identical, are considered unique: arr = [ {prop: 1}, {prop: 1} ];
+arr = [ {prop: 1}, {prop: 1} ];
 getIndexesOfItemDuplicates({prop: 1}, arr);
-// --> []
+//  Error: "Input must be either a primitive type or an array"

 arr = [ [1, 2, {prop: 1}], [3, 4], [1, 2], [3, 4], [1, 2, {prop: 1}] ];
 getIndexesOfItemDuplicates(arr);